daily-co/daily-js/demo/README.md

 To build these demos and start a local web server, execute these commands from the top-level directory in this repo:

 ```
 npm install
 npm run build-dev
 npm run demo
 ```

-You'll also need a `.env` file in this directory.
+You'll also need a `.env` file in this directory (`demo/`).

+You'll need to log into your Daily.co dashboard, generate an API key, and use that key with the (create-meeting-token)[create-meeting-token] API method to generate some meeting tokens.

 Make a new file, called `.env` and set several environment variables: